-We have a dedicated family of volunteers, ranging from teens to seniors, who devote hundreds of hours each year to assist and support our healthcare team members in providing quality care to our patients.
-Our volunteers are used in a variety of ways, depending on their interests and abilities.
+We have a dedicated family of volunteers, ranging from teens to seniors, who devote hundreds of hours each year to assist and support our healthcare team members as they provide quality care to our patients.
+Our volunteers provide service in a variety of ways, depending on their interests and abilities.

 - Nursing School Reception Desk

 - Office Aide